 The wedding save-the-date card is usually sent two years to six months prior to the wedding.
 Then, when you start to have a final schedule, you might send the wedding invitation (with the RSVP respond card).
 The day of your marriage, you may need some elegant ceremony program sheets, and minted wedding menu.

 And finally, one month to six months after your wedding, you may send to your guests a thank-you card.

 I have recently discovered this new “niche” of dog keeper specialized in weddings.

-When most of the venues are not very dog friendly, the wedding dog keeper allows you to have your pet close to you some time during the wedding (i.e., during the ceremony or the photo session).
-It’s a great way to include your beloved friend for a small moment of your day!
+When most of the venues are not very dog friendly, the wedding dog keeper allows you to have your pet close to you sometime during the wedding (i.e., during the ceremony or the photo session).
+It’s a great way to include your beloved friend for a slight moment of your day!

 Dog keepers are usually booked 3 months prior to your wedding date (for summer weekends)